Celebrate Pi Day!

 - The Exploratorium in San Francisco hosts events every year.
 In a free online event, resident artist John Sims will showcase his handmade Pi Quilt and perform spoken word poems with poets Kim Schuck and Sylvia Blalock and original music performed by Science Band.

 - See "Pi Day on Pinterest" by the National Council of Teachers of Mathematics (NTCM).

 - Math Goodies offers lesson plans.

-- College and university math departments such as University of Waterloo, Edinboro University, and St. Bonaventure University have fun on Pi Day.
+- College and university math departments have fun on Pi Day.

-- Search Twitter for hashtag #PiDay to see lots more Pi Day celebrations around the world.
+- Search Twitter for the hashtags #PiDay and #IDM314 to see lots more Pi Day celebrations around the world.